7 Things to Know About Reasonable Accommodation (Part 1)

-No. 6: A reasonable accommodation can include providing the employee with accrued paid leave or additional unpaid leave for treatment, provided that it is likely that the employee will be able to perform his/her job functions at the end of such leave.
+No. 6: A reasonable accommodation can include providing the employee with paid leave or unpaid leave for treatment, as long as it is likely that the employee will be able to perform his/her job functions at the end of such leave.

 No. 7: California does not entitle an employee to the “best” accommodation.
 Instead, an employee is only entitled to a reasonable accommodation.